 MS in AT Program Application

 Detailed submission instructions for application requirements and necessary documentation are outlined on the Athletic Training Centralized Application Service (ATCAS) and in the the MS in AT Student Handbook.
 Students will need to submit all materials through ATCAS applications and EKU’s supplemental materials.
 Please click on the ATCAS logo above or click here to access the application service.
+If you previously started an ATCAS application, you may access instructions on how to re-apply in the current cycle by clicking here.

 Application will require the following:

-- Completion of EKU’s MS in AT Application via ATCAS
+- Completion of EKU’s MS in AT Application via ATCAS.

 - Completion or current enrollment in the following pre-requisites courses; verified by formal transcripts uploaded to ATCAS.